WordPress/plugin-check/docs/technical-overview.md

 Static checks can run existing PHPCodeSniffer sniffs, such as those in the [WordPress Coding Standards](https://github.com/WordPress/WordPress-Coding-Standards), or they can be implemented in a more manual way, e.g. searching for specific patterns across all files, similar to how the checks of the [WordPress Theme Check tool](https://github.com/WordPress/theme-check) are implemented.

+Static checks implement the `Static_Check` interface.

 ### Runtime Checks

 Runtime checks perform tests by executing the code within a test environment.
 The plugin code is required to run in order to test a specific output.

 As runtime checks execute code against a test environment they often include preparations in order to prepare the runtime environment with required configuration ahead of check being performed.

+Runtime checks implement the `Runtime_Check` interface.

+### Check Stabilities

+Every check is assigned a stability value so the correct checks are run for each use case.
+There are currently 2 stability values, Stable and Experimental.

+Checks are a assigned a stability value using either the `Stable_Check` or `Experimental_Check` trait.
+Checks with the `Stable_Check` trait are always run by both the CLI and WordPress admin screens.
+Experimental checks are only run via the CLI with the `--include-experimental` flag.

+### Check Categories

+Check categories allow checks to be run for specific use cases.
+All checks require a category which is set by implementing a `get_categories` method within the check class.
+This method returns an array containing one or more categories the check belongs to.
+The categories set should be made up by the constants found in the `Check_Categories` class rather than setting them as strings.

 ### Preparations